NirajNair/vector-indexer/Readme.md

 # vector_indexer

 A high-performance vector indexing engine written in Rust.
-It implements an **Inverted File (IVF)** index with **parallel K-Means clustering** and **SIMD-optimized distance computation**.
+Implements an **Inverted File (IVF)** index with **two-level clustering**, **memory-mapped storage**, and **SIMD-optimized distance computation**.

-The library is designed as a lightweight, standalone component for building and experimenting with **approximate nearest neighbor (ANN)** search algorithms.
-It can serve as the computational core for larger retrieval systems or as a research tool for understanding and benchmarking vector indexing techniques.
+Designed as a lightweight, standalone component for building and experimenting with **approximate nearest neighbor (ANN)** search algorithms which can serve as the computational core for retrieval systems.

 ---

 ## Key Features

-- **Parallel K-Means clustering** using [Rayon] for multicore scalability.
+- **Two-level clustering architecture** — IVF clusters organized into shards via super-centroids for scalable distribution
-- **SIMD-accelerated distance calculations** using Rust’s `wide` crate.
+- **Mini-batch K-Means** with early convergence detection and parallel execution using Rayon
-- **Early convergence detection** for faster and stable training.
+- **Memory-mapped I/O** for efficient disk access with zero-copy deserialization
-- **Modular architecture** to support future extensions (e.g., PQ, WAL, or memory-mapped storage).
+- **Custom binary storage format** with structured headers, indices, and cluster blocks
-- **Benchmark-ready design** for evaluating IVF performance across datasets.
+- **SIMD-accelerated distance calculations** using the `wide` crate

 ---